 The bank has procedures for recording and reporting operational events.
 Employees are responsible for reporting operational events to their nearest manager and Risk Management.
-Risk Management registers events and reports to the Executive Board every quarter.
+Risk Management registers events and informs the Executive Board about the events every quarter.

 7.2 Operational risk exposures